 The beauty of PPGs is that there is no set way in which they work - the aims and work of each group entirely depends on local needs - but they are have the aim of making sure that their practice puts the patient, and improving health, at the heart of everything it does.
 A summary of how PPGs make a difference can be found here.

 We still wish to recruit new members onto the PPG Committee.
 We welcome all, but are particularly keen to hear from people under the age of 60.
-If you are interested and want to find out more, please pass your contact details to the Receptionist at the Surgery and/or ask for a copy of our information leaflet and application form and we will get in touch with you.
+If you are interested and want to find out more, please pass your contact details to the Receptionist at the Surgery.